Skip to Main Content

 Initially the presence of the birds in Norfolk was a closely guarded secret, as their tenuous hold in the UK was foremost in the minds of those seeking to protect them.

-Unlike all other cranes on the continent, the UK birds are resident and do not migrate away from the UK for the winter.
+Unlike all other cranes on the continent, the majority of the UK's cranes are resident and do not migrate away from the UK for the winter - with the possible exception of the Scottish birds which are thought to originate from the Norwegian population and disappear each winter - presumably heading to continental Europe.

 %s1 / %s2